awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-lifecycle.md

 Your instance retains its private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address or network interface is still associated with your instance\.
 If your instance has an IPv6 address, it retains its IPv6 address\.

-Each time you transition an instance from `stopped` to `running`, we charge per second when the instance is running, with a minimum of one minute every time you restart your instance\.
+Each time you transition an instance from `stopped` to `running`, we charge per second when the instance is running, with a minimum of one minute every time you start your instance\.

 For more information, see [Stop and Start Your Instance](Stop_Start.md)\.

 ## Instance Hibernate \(Amazon EBS\-Backed Instances Only\)<a name="instance-hibernate"></a>

 When you hibernate an instance, we signal the operating system to perform hibernation \(suspend\-to\-disk\), which saves the contents from the instance memory \(RAM\) to your Amazon EBS root volume\.
 We persist the instance's Amazon EBS root volume and any attached Amazon EBS data volumes\.
-When you restart your instance, the Amazon EBS root volume is restored to its previous state and the RAM contents are reloaded\.
+When you start your instance, the Amazon EBS root volume is restored to its previous state and the RAM contents are reloaded\.
 Previously attached data volumes are reattached and the instance retains its instance ID\.

 When you hibernate your instance, it enters the `stopping` state, and then the `stopped` state\.
 We don't charge usage for a hibernated instance when it is in the `stopped` state, but we do charge while it is in the `stopping` state, unlike when you [stop an instance](#instance-stop-start) without hibernating it\.
 We don't charge usage for data transfer fees, but we do charge for the storage for any Amazon EBS volumes, including storage for the RAM data\.

-When you restart your hibernated instance, it enters the `pending` state, and in most cases, we move the instance to a new host computer\.
+When you start your hibernated instance, it enters the `pending` state, and in most cases, we move the instance to a new host computer\.
 Your instance might stay on the same host computer if there are no problems with the host computer\.

 Your instance retains its private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address or network interface is still associated with your instance\.
 If your instance has an IPv6 address, it retains its IPv6 address\.